transcend-io/terragrunt-atlantis-config/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 ## Bug report

-Summarize what you were trying to do when you issue appeared.
+Summarize what you were trying to do when the issue appeared.

 **To Reproduce**